spacetelescope/jwst/docs/jwst/pixel_replace/main.rst

 ``pixel_replace``, then it will be run at the start of the step, with the step parameter ``oversample=1`` and otherwise default values.

-The errors and variances associated with pixels replaced from the trace model must still be interpolated, since the trace model does not provide error estimates.
-For these pixels, the error values are linearly interpolated from the nearest valid pixels along the dispersion direction.
+The errors and variances associated with pixels replaced from the trace model must be separately interpolated, since the trace model does not provide error estimates.
+These error values are linearly interpolated from the nearest valid pixels along the dispersion direction.

 For time series observations (TSO), the trace model is a 2-D image, generated from a median